Operation Hyacinth: Operation

-However, most probably, the Służba Bezpieczeństwa (SB) functionaries wanted to gather compromising evidence, which would later be used to blackmail involved individuals.
-Furthermore, those persons would be more willing to cooperate with the security services, also there are speculations that the operation was part of the wider action aimed at fighting the anticommunist opposition.
-SB agents were sent to check for opposition illegal movements in LGBT groups.
+Upon order of Minister of Internal Affairs Czesław Kiszczak, the operation began on 15 November 1985.
+The initially stated justification was to control HIV/AIDS (which at the time was believed to be isolated to the gay community) and to control criminal gangs and prostitution.
+However, the Służba Bezpieczeństwa functionaries also wanted to gather compromising evidence which would later be used to blackmail involved individuals, who would be more willing to cooperate with the security services.
+SB agents were also sent to check for opposition movements in said groups.

-The Operation

-Operation Hyacinth, upon order of Minister of Internal Affairs Czesław Kiszczak, began on November 15, 1985.
-On that morning, in different colleges, factories and offices across Poland, functionaries of the SB arrested numerous persons suspected of being homosexual or of having connections with homosexual groups.
-Those arrested had special files entitled Karta homoseksualisty (Card of a homosexual) and some of them were talked into signing a statement:
+Each day, in different colleges, factories and offices across Poland, SB functionaries arrested numerous persons suspected of being gay or of having connections with LGBT groups.
+Those arrested had special files entitled Karta homoseksualisty (Card of a homosexual) and some of them were coerced into signing a declaration of homosexuality statement:

 I (first name and last name) have been a homosexual since birth.
 I have had multiple partners in my life, all of them were adult.
 I am not interested in minors.

 Apart from signing the document, those arrested were ordered to give their fingerprints, some of them were blackmailed into describing intimate parts of their sexual lives, and some were blackmailed into denouncing their colleagues.

-The operation lasted until 1987, but files were added until 1988.
-It has been estimated that some 11,000 homosexuals were documented, and these files are now called "Różowe kartoteki" (Pink card index).
+One of the first to be detained and registered was gay rights activist Waldemar Zboralski, and the operation lasted until 1987, but files were added until 1988.
+It has been estimated that about 11,000 homosexuals were documented, and the files are now called "Różowe kartoteki" (Pink card index).
 Members of the LGBT community had asked the Institute of National Remembrance to destroy the files, but the IPN answered that it would have been illegal.